← Back to Blog

 Be Selective – Avoid SELECT *

-Choosing only the columns you need, instead of using SELECT *, cuts down on what your database has to process.
+Choosing only the columns you need cuts down on what your database has to process.

 SELECT * FROM Customers JOIN Orders ON Customers.CustomerID = Orders.CustomerID;